jessepav/lacygoill-wiki-backup/vim/complete.md

 Issue: It's hard to save the original text.
 It's not stored in any `v:` variable.
-And even if you can save it, restoring it would probably break the redo command.
+And even if you can save it, restoring it would probably break the dot command.

 Update: I think it could be considered as a bug.
 Here is what `:h popupmenu-keys` says: